A Grammar of Model Analysis: Grama

 This will automatically download Grama and install its dependencies.

-Throughout this book, we will use the symbol $ to denote code you should run in your Anaconda prompt.
-This will be infrequent, but important to notice!
+to denote code you should run in your Anaconda prompt.
+This will be infrequent but important to notice!

 4.1.1.3.
-Test your install¶
+Test your install.#

 Start a Python terminal (Open Anaconda prompt, and use the command python